2 Baruch

-2 Baruch is a Jewish pseudepigraphical text thought to have been written in the late 1st century CE or early 2nd century CE, after the destruction of the Temple in CE 70.
-It is attributed to the biblical Baruch and so is associated with the Old Testament, but not regarded as scripture by Jews or by most Christian groups.
+2 Baruch is a Jewish apocryphal text thought to have been written in the late 1st century CE or early 2nd century CE, after the destruction of the Temple in 70 CE.
+It is attributed to the biblical figure Baruch ben Neriah (c.
+6th century BC) and so is associated with the Old Testament, but not regarded as scripture by Jews or by most Christian groups.
 It is included in some editions of the Peshitta, and is part of the Bible in the Syriac Orthodox tradition.
 It has 87 sections (chapters).

 2 Baruch is also known as the Apocalypse of Baruch or the Syriac Apocalypse of Baruch (used to distinguish it from the Greek Apocalypse of Baruch).
 The Apocalypse proper occupies the first 77 chapters of the book.
 Chapters 78–87 are usually referred to as the Letter of Baruch to the Nine and a Half Tribes.

 Manuscript tradition

 The Letter of Baruch had a separate and wider circulation than the rest of the book, and is attested in thirty-six Syriac manuscripts.

 The Apocalypse proper has been less widely available.
 One Latin excerpt was known from a quotation in Cyprian.
 A 4th–5th century CE Greek fragment was found among the Oxyrhynchus manuscripts.
 Two excerpts were known from 13th century lectionaries of the Syriac Orthodox Church.

 The full text of 2 Baruch is now known from a 6th or 7th century CE Syriac manuscript discovered by Antonio Ceriani in the Biblioteca Ambrosiana in Milan in 1866.
 An Arabic manuscript of the whole text was discovered in 1974.
 It is apparently a rather free translation from a Syriac text similar to the Milan manuscript.